lareferencia/guidelines-literature-repositories/docs/field_resourceversion.rst

 Definition and Usage Instruction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Depening on the resource type this property is used to indicate
+Depending on the resource type this property is used to indicate

 * the version number of a dataset or software
 * the status in the publication process of journal articles.